-Preliminary investigations have revealed two potential landowners in the footprint of the project, support or opposition to the project by these landowners is unknown.
-Currently one utility has been identified in the vicinity of the project, a buried copper phone line, presumably owned by Windstream.
+Preliminary investigations have revealed two potential landowners in the footprint of the project, the sponsor has also indicated that these two potential landowners, are also in full support of the project.
+Currently one utility has been identified in the vicinity of the project, a buried copper communications line, presumably owned by Windstream.
 Contact made with Windstream revealed that the utility has no real estate interest in the area.
-Barring additional discovery during title, it is likely that the utility owner will not be eligible for compensation to relocate.
+In addition, a final Opinion of Compensability provided by SWL Office of Counsel determined the utility holds no real property interest in the area and is non-compensable.
 The sponsor in this project holds no traditional real estate interests in the area, however, they have provided documents supporting their right to reconstruct, construct, perform maintenance, and other such activities on Mortar Creek Road.
 These rights were obtained through utilizing AR Code § 27-66-207, in which the County Judge can dedicate a public road or throughfare as a County Rd.
 It is currently unknown how these rights will affect the project, but the only anticipated effects are positive.